Twelve things to check before you sign your letter of appointment.

-Everyone who goes into an employee relationship is expecting that there will be great opportunities and success, but just as we go into marriage expecting that we will be happy forever after, there is an anti-nuptual agreement which gives guidelines on what will happen if you have to get divorced.
+Everyone who goes into an employee relationship is expecting that there will be great opportunities and success, but just as we go into marriage expecting that we will be happy forever after, there is an anti-nuptual agreement that gives guidelines on what will happen if you have to get divorced.
 When you read your letter of appointment make sure that it protects you when the relationship is no longer rosy and you are wanting to resign, or worse, the company wants to dismiss you.
 Query those parts of the contract which don’t seem fair before you finally accept the employment offer.

 - Is there a restraint of trade and exactly what does it mean if you resign and work for a competing company?
 (Where else are you going to be able to use your skills).